 - Artwork is provided in separate files to the main text

-- You can provide captions and figures in separate files and you have secured all rights and permissions
+- Captions and figures are provided in separate files, and you have secured all rights and permissions

 Recommended image resolutions

 Please supply image files in the highest resolution possible.
-Check the individual journal’s Instructions for Authors page at www.tandfonline.com for specific requirements, and contact firstname.lastname@example.org if you have any questions.
+Check the individual journal’s page for specific requirements, and contact us if you have any questions.

 Try to avoid large file sizes and remove any elements that are not intended for publication, including any excess space around the image.
 Make sure that the image files do not contain any layers or transparent objects.